-- 1) Looked after children are children who are in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions as defined by Section 22(1) of the Children Act 1989 at the time of making an application to the school.
-Previously looked after children are children who were looked after immediately prior to being adopted, or who became subject to a residence order, (now termed child arrangement order under the Children & Families Act 2014), or special guardianship order.
-The Governors will require written confirmation that the child is looked after, or previously looked after, and will be so at the time of making an application to the school. - 2) Children with an exceptional and professionally supported medical or social need for a place at this school.
+- 2. Children with an exceptional and professionally supported medical or social need for a place at this school.
 This must be supported by written evidence at the time of application, eg, from a specialist health professional, social worker or other care professional.
 The evidence must set out the reasons why this school is the most suitable school and the difficulties that would be caused if the child had to attend another school.
 For Nursery full time applications the above criteria must be met in full.
-Professionally supported medical and social needs of parents and carers of the child will also be considered for places in Nursery only. - 3) Sibling is deemed as a full brother or sister, step / half brother or sister living at the same address, a child who is living at the same address as part of the family, or by reason of a court order, or a child who has been placed with foster carers as a result of being looked after by the local authority.
-Siblings must also have been admitted to the school prior to the current admissions round. - 4) 'Faithful and regular worshipper' is defined as attendance of the parent at worship at least fortnightly for at least six months prior to application.
-Those who have recently moved to the area and who worshipped previously in a different church will be asked to supply a reference from that church so that the two-year period is covered. - 5) A local Anglican church is one within the parishes of Holy Trinity Roehampton, St.Mary's Putney, All Saints Putney, St. Margaret's West Putney, St. Paul's Wimbledon Park, St. Barnabus Southfields, St. Andrew's Earlsfield, St. John's Earlsfield, St. Ann's Wandsworth, St. Michael's Southfields and St. Stephen's East Putney, Holy Trinity West Hill, All Saints Wandsworth. - 6) A Christian church is one that is a full member of a local Churches Together Group, Churches Together in England or The Evangelical Alliance. - 7) Distance will be measured in a straight line from the location of the child's home to the central point of the school site as determined by Wandsworth Council's Geographical Information System.
+Professionally supported medical and social needs of parents and carers of the child will also be considered for places in Nursery only. - 3.
+'Brother or sister' means a full brother or sister, step / half brother or sister living at the same address, a child who is living at the same address as part of the family, or by reason of a court order, or a child who has been placed with foster carers as a result of being looked after by the local authority.
+Siblings must also have been admitted to the school prior to the current admissions round. - 4.
+'Faithful and regular worshipper' is defined as attendance of the parent at worship at least fortnightly for at least six months prior to application.
+Those who have recently moved to the area and who worshipped previously in a different church will be asked to supply a reference from that church so that the two-year period is covered. - 5.
+A local Anglican church is any Church or other worshipping community under the oversight of the Bishop of Southwark. - 6.
+Distance will be measured in a straight line from the location of the child's home to the central point of the school site as determined by Wandsworth Council's Geographical Information System.
 Applicants from the same block of flats will be treated as living the same distance from the school, regardless of the floor on which they live.
 Where a child regularly lives at more than one address, the home address for admissions purposes will be the address of the person with parental responsibility.
 Where parental responsibility for a child is shared the home address will be the address at which the child spends more school (Monday to Thursday) nights.